Travelport/travelport-uapi-tutorial-c-sharp/README.md

 C# tutorial on how to consume UAPI Services

 This is a tutorial for the [Travelport Universal API](http://developer.travelport.com/app/developer-network/universal-api) and is written in the C# language.
 This is the initial commit of C# code in github.
+We have added ColsoleApplication1 which is ping and airAvailability tutorial and ConspoleApplication2 which is a HotelService Tutorial based on Search->Details->Book.
 More of c# projects will follow soon.

 Installtion: